Guest4242-Inc/FNF-Guest4242Engine/README.md

 # Friday Night Funkin' Guest4242 Engine

 Friday Night Funkin' is a rhythm game.
 Built using HaxeFlixel for Ludum Dare 47.
-## Warning!!!
-This engine is in beta, and I am bad at Haxe coding.
-Code is spaghetti.

 This game was made with love to Newgrounds and its community.
 Extra love to Tom Fulp.